 The project was done as much for myself, as for the community and legacy of Lilac Way.
 I’ve been haunted for 10 years by that outdated website.
 I used to wake up in the middle of the night, knowing I just had to bring all that history back to life again.

-The timing could not have been better—the website launched, there’s growing interest to restore the Graeser Park beehive, MnDOT has started the title transfer process to the City of Robbinsdale, and volunteers are maintaining the parks.
-There is even a growing movement to restore the Rock Garden area (aka Monkey Island/Hidden Park) in St. Louis Park.
+The timing could not have been better—the website launched, there’s growing interest to restore the Graeser Park beehive, MnDOT has started the title transfer process to the City of Robbinsdale, and volunteers are maintaining the park.
+There is even a growing movement to restore Rock Island (aka Monkey Island/Hidden Park) in St. Louis Park.

 I was hell-bent to replace that old website, and it was totally worth the effort.
 The coffee pot is empty, and I can finally get some sleep—Much adieu, Karen